 The purpose of this Protocol is:

-1. to establish procedures and guidelines on the charging of fees for international student admission and enrolment and for the refund of course-related fees for international students;
+- to establish procedures and guidelines on the charging of fees for international student admission and enrolment and for the refund of course- related fees for international students;

-3. to ensure that UTS fee and refund procedures for international students comply with the Education Services for Overseas Students Act 2000 and associated legislation and with other relevant laws and regulations.
+- to ensure that UTS fee and refund procedures for international students comply with the Education Services for Overseas Students Act 2000 (Cth) and associated legislation and with other relevant laws and regulations.

 This Protocol covers all fee and refund information for international students who apply for admission to UTS and who will reside in Australia for the duration of their course of study.
-It supplements the UTS Statement of Protocol on Refund of Fees and Section 4 of the UTS Student Rules.
+For further information refer to the understanding fees web page.
+It supplements Section 4 of the UTS Student Rules.

-Census Date (for the purposes of this Protocol) means the date after which no Tuition Fees for that Study Period will be refunded to Students who withdraw from a course.
+Census Date (for the purposes of this Protocol) means the date after which no Tuition Fees for that Session will be refunded to Students who withdraw from a course.

-Commencement Date means the first date of a Study Period or any other date decided by the University from time to time.
+Commencement Date means the first date of a Session or any other date decided by the University from time to time.

-Commencing Student means an international student who has returned a valid and signed Letter of Offer to the University and will commence study at the University in the near future or who is undertaking the first Study Period.
+Commencing Student means an international student who has returned a valid and signed Acceptance Form to the University and will commence study at the University in the near future or who is undertaking the first Session.

-Continuing Student means an international student who has completed at least one Study Period at the University.
+Continuing Student means an international student who has completed at least one Session at the University.

-Deposit means the amount payable by a Commencing Student upon acceptance of an offer of enrolment.
+Deposit means the amount specified in a Letter of Offer and payable by a Commencing Student upon acceptance of an offer of enrolment.